 I define "Exterius" as the synthesis of all one does not identify oneself with, and what one wants to avoid to be.
 Then, anyone who is different from oneself in certain ways will be called with a certain word, usually with negative connotations.

 For example, some people have experienced in online "political" (or even just social/cultural, the distinctions are very blurry on social media) discussions, to be called "far-left" by some people and "far-right" by others.
 One interpretation (which may be explored in a different page) is that one is indeed far-left and far-right simultaneously (likely this interpretation can be argued more easily accepting the horseshoe theory as valid).
 However, in this page, the following interpretation is given: one is not far-left nor far-right, but to be called that way is simply because the one who is doing the calling sees "Exterius" in the person who is called negatively.
 In the context of online "political" discussions on social media, generally speaking, those calling others "far-left" identify themselves as right-wing, whereas those calling others "far-right" identify themselves as left-wing.
 The most remarkable example is National Socialism (a.k.a.
-Nazism), an ideology that seems to horde a huge amount of Exterian energies.
+Nazism), an ideology that seems to absorb (or emanate, depending on your view) a huge amount of Exterian energies.
 Thus, those who self-identify as left-wing call Nazism "far-right", those who self-identify as right-wing call Nazism "far-left", those who self-identify as liberals or libertarians call Nazism "authoritarian", those who self-identify as centrists call Nazism "extremism" and so on.
 What one calls Nazism is among the best indicators of what one self-identifies as.
-Basically, if one says "Nazism is X", it's pretty much guaranteed that the one who uttered that sentence self-identifies as the extreme opposite of X. Interestingly, this also applies to religion: in order to discredit a particular view, one may declare that the Nazis were: atheists, Christians, or "pagans", depending on which view one wants to discredit.
+Basically, if one says "Nazism is X", it's pretty much guaranteed that the one who uttered that sentence self-identifies as the extreme opposite of X. Interestingly, this also applies to religion: in order to discredit a particular religion, one may declare that the Nazis were: atheists, Christians, "pagans", or "occultists", depending on which religion one wants to discredit through "guilt by association".
 Of course, "Exterius" goes beyond the simplistic left-right spectrum that is popular on social media in the 2010's and 2020's.
 It affects religion, and many other things, and has affected people for millennia.
 "Exterius", simply put, is a catch-all term for anyone who is different from oneself.
 Out-group homogeneity (seeing the out-group as "more or less all the same") plays a huge factor in this.
 For the Christians, Exterius is the term "pagan" (which, at least originally, meant "anyone who is not Christian"), for the Ancient Greeks it was "barbarian" and so on.
 Here is a tentative list of some groups of people, followed by what they call Exterius (the terms for the Exterius I'll give may be nouns or adjectives, doesn't matter):

 Ancient Greeks/Romans: Barbarian